Sexual abuse by UN peacekeepers: Sexual abuse by UN personnel

-UN troops in the Sudan, Democratic Republic of the Congo (DRC), and Central African Republic have been accused of sexual abuse of women, men, and often children.
+UN troops in Sudan, the Democratic Republic of the Congo (DRC), and the Central African Republic have been accused of sexual abuse of women, men, and often children.

 After a process concluding in 2005, UN employees were accused of sexual abuse of a "significant number" of women and girls, many under 18 and some as young as 13, in the DRC.
-There were over 70 allegations against 7 men, "all but one of them peacekeepers".
+There were over 70 allegations against seven men, "all but one of them peacekeepers".
 Unusually, one of the accused men faced charges upon repatriation as he came from France where the legal system follows up on such offences.

 In the Central African Republic (formerly known as Ubangi-Shari), at least 98 girls said they had been sexually abused by UN peacekeepers from Burundi and Gabon in 2014 and 2015.
 The UN successfully identified 41 troops accused of involvement in the incidents, which included forced acts of bestiality.
 The personnel identified were returned to their homelands but have not faced charges.